DSharpPlus/DSharpPlus.Natives/README.md

 # DSharpPlus.Natives

-This repository contains packaging code for native libraries used by DSharpPlus
+This repository contains packaging code for native libraries used by DSharpPlus.
+All libraries are licensed under their original licenses, and DSharpPlus makes no claim to ownership or maintainership of any of these libraries.

 - Opus
-  - .github/workflows/opus.yml
+  - buildscript: .github/workflows/opus.yml
+  - license: licenses/opus.license
 - Sodium
-  - .github/workflows/sodium.yml
+  - buildscript: .github/workflows/sodium.yml
+  - license: licenses/sodium.license
 - ZSTD
-  - .github/workflows/zstd.yml
+  - buildscript: .github/workflows/zstd.yml
+  - license: licenses/zstd.license